Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_post_migration/guide.en-us.md

 ![Disabled setting](images/02-VCD-post-migration.png){.thumbnail}

-### Step 2: Handling the IP addressing bug inPublic VCF as-a-Service
+### Step 2: Handling the IP addressing bug in Public VCF as-a-Service

 Networks are pre-created with placeholder Gateway CIDRs, as the actual VM subnets are unknown beforehand.